syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/events.md

 ---
 layout: post
-title: Events in SfMaskedEdit for Xamarin.iOS platform
+title: Events in Syncfusion® SfMaskedEdit for Xamarin.iOS
-description: Learn how to handle the ValueChanged and MaskInputRejected events in SfMaskedEdit
+description: Learn how to handle ValueChanged and MaskInputRejected events in Syncfusion® SfMaskedEdit for Xamarin.iOS with event arguments and validation handling.
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: SfMaskedEdit
 documentation: ug
 keywords: mask, SfMaskedEdit, maskededit